KyleOndy/kyleondy.com/provider/pages/hire.markdown

 todo: clean up

 Kyle needs to enjoy and like day to day tasks.
-Kyle like to solve difficult and unconvectinal problems.
-Bespoke, uncommon domain, working closely with expoerts in the domain
+Kyle like to solve difficult and unconventional problems.
+Bespoke, uncommon domain, working closely with experts in the domain